 39 Many of the Samaritans from that town believed in him because of the woman’s testimony, “He told me everything I ever did.”
 40 So when the Samaritans came to him, they urged him to stay with them, and he stayed two days.
 41 And because of his words many more became believers.

 42 They said to the woman, “We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man really is the Savior of the world.

 Big Idea: God Sees Us.

-In John 4, we meet a Samaritan woman who lived in the middle of nowhere, from a despised group of people, and had been married many times.
-She chose to get her water in the middle of the day when it was hot and all the other women were at home.
-My guess…she wasn’t super popular and didn’t want anyone to see her.
+This woman lived in the middle of nowhere, from a despised group of people, and had been married many times.
+She purposely chose to get her water in the middle of the day when it was hot and all the other women were at home.
+My guess…she didn’t want anyone to see her.
 Her life had been marked by disappointment, and she wanted to get her water, go home, and hide.

 Jesus didn’t wait for the woman to fix herself before He spoke to her.
 Seeing and knowing her completely, Jesus waited for her at the well to reveal Himself as the Messiah or Savior.
 God has always been a seeking God who seeks us out in the midst of us mess.
 In Genesis 3:9 after Adam had sinned against God and was hiding in garden, the Bible says, “the Lord God called to the man.
 He said to him, “Where are you?”
 God knew where Adam was…God was calling Adam back to Himself.

 Today if you find yourself in a place of shame wondering if you’ve messed up too bad for God to forgive, know this… God is waiting for you with open arms.
 The woman at the well’s identity was transformed when she met Jesus.
 Today, no matter your past or present, God is standing waiting for you to confess your sin and be reconciled (made right) to Him.